-- C-c .
+- C-c.
 Prompt for a date and insert a corresponding time stamp.
 When the cursor is at a previously used time stamp, it is updated to NOW.
-When this command is used twice in succession, a time range is inserted. - C-u C-c .
-Like C-c ., but use the alternative format which contains date and time.
+When this command is used twice in succession, a time range is inserted. - C-u C-c.
+Like C-c., but use the alternative format which contains date and time.
 The default time can be rounded to multiples of 5 minutes, see the option orgtime-stamp-rounding-minutes. - C-c!
-Like C-c., but insert an inactive time stamp not triggering the agenda. - C-c < Insert a time stamp corresponding to the cursor date in the Calendar. - C-c > Access the Emacs calendar for the current date.
-If there is a timestamp in the current line, goto the corresponding date instead. - C-c C-o Access the agenda for the date given by the time stamp at point (see Section 8.3 [Weekly/Daily agenda], page 32). - C-c C-d Insert 'DEADLINE' keyword along with a stamp. - C-c C-w Create a sparse tree with all deadlines that are either past-due, or which will become due within org-deadline-warning-days.
+Like C-c., but insert an inactive time stamp not triggering the agenda. - C-c < Insert a time stamp corresponding to the cursor date in the Calendar. - C-c> Access the Emacs calendar for the current date.
+If there is a timestamp in the current line, goto the corresponding date instead. - C-c C-o Access the agenda for the date given by the time stamp at point (see Section 8.3 [Weekly/Daily agenda], page 37). - C-c C-d Insert 'DEADLINE' keyword along with a stamp.
+The insertion will happen in the line directly following the headline. - C-c C-w Create a sparse tree with all deadlines that are either past-due, or which will become due within org-deadline-warning-days.
 With C-u prefix, show all deadlines in the file.
 With a numeric prefix, check that many days.
-For example, C-1 C-c C-w shows all deadlines due tomorrow. - C-c C-s Insert 'SCHEDULED' keyword along with a stamp. - $\text{S-}\langle \overline{\text{left}} \rangle$ - S-\(\frac{\text{right}}{\text{right}}\) Change date at cursor by one day.
-These key bindings conflict with CUA-mode (see Section 10.8 [Interaction], page 48). - $S \langle up \rangle$ - S-(down) Change the item under the cursor in a timestamp.
+For example, C-1 C-c C-w shows all deadlines due tomorrow. - C-c C-s Insert 'SCHEDULED' keyword along with a stamp.
+The insertion will happen in the line directly following the headline.
+Any CLOSED timestamp will be removed.

+$S - \langle \overline{\text{left}} \rangle$

+S-\(\frac{\text{right}}{\text{right}}\) Change date at cursor by one day.
+These key bindings conflict with CUA-mode (see Section 12.7.2 [Conflicts], page 62).

+$S - \langle up \rangle$

+S-\lambda Change the item under the cursor in a timestamp.
 The cursor can be on a year, month, day, hour or minute.
-Note that if the cursor is not at a time stamp, these same keys modify the priority of an item. (see Section 5.4 [Priorities], page 25).
-The key bindings also conflict with CUA-mode (see Section 10.8 [Interaction], page 48). - C-c C-y Evaluate a time range by computing the difference between start and end.
+Note that if the cursor is not at a time stamp, these same keys modify the priority of an item. (see Section 5.3 [Priorities], page 27).
+The key bindings also conflict with CUA-mode (see Section 12.7.2 [Conflicts], page 62).

+C-c C-y Evaluate a time range by computing the difference between start and end.
 With prefix arg, insert result after the time range (in a table: into the following column).